-‘Alton Meyer’ is a boy unlike any other, a child with powerful abilities and strange weaknesses alike.
-But after ‘Alton’s abilities attract the attention of both an isolated cult and the U.S. government, ‘Alton’s father: ‘Roy’, vows to protect his son as the two rival forces pursue the pair across the country.
+Plot Summary: ‘Alton Meyer’ is a boy unlike any other, a child with powerful abilities and strange weaknesses alike.
+But after ‘Alton’s abilities attract the attention of both an isolated cult and the U.S. government, ‘Alton’s father: ‘Roy,’ vows to protect his son as the two rival forces pursue the pair across the country…

-Although ‘Midnight Special’ was Nichols’ first film made in-conjunction with a large production company, Nichols wanted to ensure he had full creative control over the project just as he had previously with his low-budget indie films.
-So despite Nichols originally considering making the film with an independent film studio rather than with Warner Bros Pictures.
-During his last meeting with the company, the producers actually agreed to all his demands, due to the small-budget needed for the film.
-Meaning Nichols got his complete-control, and the film was more successful at the box-office as a result of its wider release.
-This did however, mean many audience members were left a little dissatisfied with the film, as ‘Midnight Special’ doesn’t necessarily follow the usual sci-fi clichés many would expect.
+Although ‘Midnight Special’ was Nichols’ first film made in conjunction with a large production company, Nichols wanted to ensure he had full creative control over the project just as he had previously with his low-budget indie films.
+So, despite Nichols originally considering making the film with an independent film studio rather than with Warner Bros.
+Pictures during his last meeting with the company, the producers actually agreed to all his demands, due to the small-budget needed for the film.
+Meaning Nichols got his complete control, and the film was more successful at the box-office as a result of its wider release.
+This did, however, mean many audience members were left a little dissatisfied with the film, as ‘Midnight Special’ doesn’t follow the usual sci-fi clichés many would expect.

-Michael Shannon leads the film as the concerned father: ‘Roy Meyer’, and as per-usual, excels in his role as this simple yet engaging character, wanting to protect his son at any cost, occasionally even at the expense of others.
+Michael Shannon leads the film as the concerned father: ‘Roy Meyer,’ and as per-usual, excels in his role as this simple yet engaging character, wanting to protect his son at any cost, occasionally even at the expense of others.
 Playing into the age-old theme of doing anything to protect your child.
-Then there is also Jaeden Martell as ‘Alton’ himself, which considering his young age of twelve during filming, gives a mostly serviceable performance.
-As even though ‘Alton’ may look like a normal child, yet he acts in a very robotic and eccentric manor.
-Whilst this is completely intentional, this type of performance does sometimes make it quite difficult to resonate with ‘Alton’ as effectively as his father.
-The supporting cast of Joel Edgerton, Kristen Dunst and Adam Driver are all also great additions to the film, even though their characters don’t add much to the overall narrative.
+Then there is also Jaeden Martell as ‘Alton’ himself, who considering his young age of twelve at the time of filming, gives a competent performance.
+As even though ‘Alton’ may look like a normal child, he acts in a very robotic and eccentric manner.
+And whilst this is completely intentional, this type of performance does sometimes make it quite difficult to resonate with ‘Alton’ as effectively as his father.
+The supporting cast of Joel Edgerton, Kristen Dunst and Adam Driver are all also great additions to the film, even though their characters don’t add much to the narrative.

-The original score by David Wingo also isn’t too memorable when compared to some other scores composed for science fiction flicks, yet it still greatly adds to the film.
+The original score by David Wingo also isn’t too memorable when compared to some other scores composed for science fiction flicks, but it still greatly adds to the film.
 Alternating from slow piano-focused tracks to more electronic pulse-pounding tracks when necessary, the entire soundtrack is both atmospheric and suitably sci-fi, with my two personal favourite tracks: ‘Doak and Levi’ and ‘New World’ being the perfect two examples of this change in tone when it comes to the score.
 The film also features a new rendition of the classic folk song: ‘Midnight Special’ during its end credits, which is actually where the film gets its title.

 Yet in spite of its appealing cinematography and remarkable original score, the area where ‘Midnight Special’ falls flat is its story.
-As whilst many stories similar to this have been executed-well in film before, most notably the sci-fi classic: ‘Starman’ from 1984.
+As whilst many stories similar to this have been executed well in film before, most notably the sci-fi classic: ‘Starman’ from 1984.
 ‘Midnight Special’ revels in not providing its audience with much information, keeping many aspects of: ‘Alton’s character, his abilities, and the world the story takes-place within a mystery.
-This is most evident when it comes to the (presumably) sinister cult known as ‘The Ranch’, as while the cult does play a small role in the story, they remain mostly underdeveloped throughout the film, and as the runtime approaches its end, soon disappear from the story entirely.
+This is most evident when it comes to the (presumably) sinister cult known as ‘The Ranch,’ as while the cult does play a small role in the story, they remain mostly underdeveloped throughout the film, and as the runtime approaches its end, soon disappear entirely.

-To conclude, ‘Midnight Special’ is a sci-fi film that will appeal to a more niche audience.
+To conclude, ‘Midnight Special’ is a sci-fi film that will appeal to a far more niche audience.
 As whilst a simple pitch of the plot may sound both familiar and interesting to many fans of the genre, its the way ‘Midnight Special’ goes about its story that will divide many viewers.
-If the film was to provide a little more backstory/exposition here-and-there, perhaps the story would’ve felt more fleshed-out and matched with the brilliant efforts of its filmmaking.
-But as it is, ‘Midnight Special’ feels like a bit of a wasted opportunity, as it remains a decent film that could’ve been so much more.
-All in all, a high 6/10.
+If the film was to provide a little more backstory/exposition here and there, perhaps the story would’ve felt more fleshed-out and matched with the brilliant efforts of its filmmaking.
+But as it is, ‘Midnight Special’ feels like a bit of a wasted opportunity, as it remains a decent film that could’ve been so, so much more.
+Final Rating: high 6/10.